Diamond Dicing: Properties of Cubes

+Sometimes we require the same carat $k$ along all dimensions.
+To simplify the notation, instead of writing ``$k, k, \ldots, k$-carat'', we write ``$k$-carat''.

-\section{A Priori Bounds on the Carats}
+\subsection{A Priori Bounds on the Carats}

-The computations of a diamond requires that the analyst specifies the desired number of carats.
+The computation of a \diamondcube\ requires that the analyst specify the desired number of carats.
 However, this may not be practical for all dimensions.
-For example, the analyst may want to select stores with sales above one million dollars, but he may not know how to select the threshold for the product dimension.
-In such cases, it might be best to set the carats to the largest possible value which generates a non-empty diamond.
-Finding this maximal number of carats can be done efficiently by binary search if we can determine a limited range of possible values.
+For example, the analyst may want to select stores with sales above one million dollars, but she may not know how to select the threshold for the product dimension.
+In such cases, it might be best to set the carats to the largest possible value that generates a non-empty diamond.
+This maximal number of carats can be found efficiently by binary search if we can determine a limited range of possible values.

-Given a cube $C$ and $\sigma$, then $\kappa$ is the largest number of carats for which the cube has a non-empty \diamondcube.
+Given a cube $C$ and $\sigma$, then $\kappa$ is the largest number of carats for which $C$ has a non-empty \diamondcube.
 Intuitively, a small cube with many allocated cells should have a large $\kappa$, and the following proposition makes this precise.